nasa/ziggy/doc/user-manual/downloading-and-building-ziggy.md

 Before we move on, a few useful details about building Ziggy:

 - Ziggy makes use of a number of dependencies.
 Most of them are Jarfiles, which means that they can be downloaded and used without further ado, but at least one, the [HDF5 library](https://www.hdfgroup.org/solutions/hdf5/), requires compilation via the C++ compiler.
 This is the most time-consuming part of the build.
 - The first time you run `./gradlew`, the dependencies will be automatically downloaded.
 On subsequent builds with `./gradlew`, the dependencies will mostly not be downloaded, but instead cached copies will be used.
-This means that the subsequent uses are much faster.
+This means that the subsequent builds are much faster.
 - Why "mostly not ... downloaded?"
 Well, the build system checks the dependencies to see whether any new versions have come out.
 New versions of the third party libraries are automatically downloaded in order to ensure that Ziggy remains up-to-date with security patches.
 So on any given invocation of `./gradlew`, there might be a library or two that gets updated.
 - Gradle has lots of commands (known in the lingo as "tasks") other than `test`.
 Most notably, the `./gradlew clean` command will delete the build directory so you can start the build over from the beginning.
 The `./gradlew build` command will first build the code and then run the unit tests.